lukelarue/losiento/project_spec.md

       - `leave_game` – handles host and non-host leave according to the spec (host aborts the game and clears all `activeGameId`s; non-host converts their seat to a bot and clears their own `activeGameId`).
       - `kick_player` – host-only, converts the target seat to a bot and clears the kicked user’s `activeGameId`.
       - `configure_seat` – host-only in lobby, toggles seats between bot and human, clearing `activeGameId` when converting a human seat to a bot.
-      - `play_move` – applies human moves using the rules engine and serialized `GameState` stored in the Firestore document, including card draws (with card `2` extra-draw) and optional `moveIndex` selection mirroring the in-memory implementation.
+      - `play_move` – applies human moves using the rules engine and serialized `GameState` stored in the Firestore document, including card draws (with card `2` extra-draw) and the same `clientMovePayload`-based selection semantics as the in-memory implementation (`moveIndex` or a structured `move` descriptor, with selection required when multiple moves exist).
       - `bot_step` – applies bot turns using the rules engine with random legal move selection and card `2` extra-draw semantics, mirroring the in-memory implementation.
       - `to_client` – shapes a Firestore game document into the client-facing JSON payload.
     - Firestore-backed **concurrency** is implemented: